An Entrepreneur is someone who jumps off a cliff and builds a plane on his way down- Reid Hoffman

 Q: That’s great!
 Good luck.
 As you are into a lot of things, we really want to know how you manage your day and the work.

 A: When I started as an entrepreneur, I wanted to do everything on my own.
 But as the workload increased, I realized that was not humanely possible to do.
-So, to manage things you need to have a team and you need to delegate them the tasks, teach them and trust.
-Today, I don’t manage the things on a micro-level but I manage everything as a whole.
+So, Today, I don’t manage the things on a micro-level but I manage everything as a whole.
 My day starts at 8am, by 10 I am at my workplace.
 I prioritize the tasks on the basis of their importance.
 I seek leisure with friends and family like any other person.
 On a side note I am struggling to become an early riser and start my day at 4am.

 Entrepreneurship brings you a lot of responsibilities.
 You have to learn to manage them, compromise certain things and prioritize others.